aaronkyle/social-development/context/country-safeguard-systems/README.md

 ## What are country safeguard systems?

-The term country safeguard systems (CSS) refers to aspects of a country’s legal and institutional framework that pertain to environmental and social safeguards.
-This includes laws, regulations, rules, and procedures, as well as national, subnational, or sectoral implementing institutions and agencies.
+The term country safeguard systems (CSS) refers to aspects of a country’s legal and institutional framework that pertain to environmental and social safeguards.[^1] This includes laws, regulations, rules, and procedures, as well as national, subnational, or sectoral implementing institutions and agencies.

+[^1]: ADB.
+2009.
+Safeguard Policy Statement.
+Manila. p.
+77.

 ## What's the purpose of this repository?